 A young starter will have some unusual smells.
 It needs time for the lactic acids to take over the unwanted bacteria and create a stable ecosystem.

-In this breads case the lower levels of lactic acids led to poor gas retaining properties in the gluten.
+In the case of this bread, the lower levels of lactic acids led to poor gas retaining properties in the gluten.
 The dough wasn’t able to capture the gas effectively during proofing and oven spring.

 Why have I got a frisbee bread?